juanuys/juanuys.github.io/_posts/2021-08-16-week-12--final-week.md

 - the plan was always to prototype in Twine, then make the polished product in Unity, taking advantage of the audio spatializer SDK {% cite technologies_unity_nodate-1 %} as a replacement for expensive binaural audio equipment, so the escape hatch was to use Twine if the Unity stuff didn't work out
 - I found audio synthesis services, where an AI voice reads any text you give it in a convincing manner.
 This was our escape hatch if we ran out of time recording the narrations
+- one of the team [raised the idea of building a distribution platform]({% post_url 2021-07-10-week-7--performing %}#2021-07-13-tuesday) as part of the project, where we can release our episodic content.
+This was going to be too much work, and it's a better idea to see if the story has legs on established distribution platforms first

 ## We pivoted on tools